JoshuaGrams/steno-firmware/README.md

 ----

-I've built firmware for the Georgi, the SOFT/HRUF Splitography, and the Uni.
-I'm still working on figuring out how to build firmware for the EcoSteno.
-And the TinyMod doesn't use QMK, so porting it to that would be a whole other project.
+I have now built firmware for all four QMK-based hobbyist steno boards.
+The EcoSteno firmware is still untested but the others seem to work.
+The TinyMod doesn't use QMK, so porting it to that would be a whole other project.

 Georgi